 It has a complete chapter on pets with some fascinating facts and figures on the numbers of pets that get bitten by snakes each year, along with the survival rates for both cats and dogs.

-- See Living with Snakes by Geoff Coombe, available for instant download at just $10.
+- See Living with Snakes by Geoff Coombe, available for instant download exclusively from this website.

 Finally, just to be clear, I’m telling you this not to scare you, but to make you aware.
 Living in constant fear of snakes is not the Australian way, being aware of the dangers and knowing what the true risks are is.